jidongxiao/CSCI1200-DataStructures/hws/09_tiktok_trends/README.md

 ### Mentions

-If multiple users are mentioned, it will appear here like an array; if no account is mentioned, like the case in this Taylor Swift post, then it will be stored like this as an empty array.
+Unliked the *authorMeta*, *musicMeta*, *videoMeta* which includes multiple sub-fields. *mentions* and *hashtags* are more like arrays which store objects of the same type.
+If multiple users are mentioned, then these users will appear in this *mentions* array; if no account is mentioned, like the case in this Taylor Swift post, then the *mentions* field will be stored like an empty array like this:

 ```console
 "mentions": []